open-energy-transition/Oh-my-Grid/docs/advanced-kit.md

 :eight_spoked_asterisk: Check for news reports on new substations and transmission lines that have become operational in recent years.
 LLMs like ChatGPT allow you to search in the local language: "Please search for news about transmission lines or substation recently opened in country A. Please use the official language of the country for your search". <br>
 :eight_spoked_asterisk: Search for new substation records and national substation records as a reference "hint" layer.
 LLMs like ChatGPT allow you to search in the local language: "Please search for transmission lines or substation datasets in X. Please use the official language of the country for your search."
 For a curated list of datasets that may be useful, see Awesome Electric Grid Mapping List.

+## <div class="tools-header">Map fast  :pushpin:</div>
+If you want to be able to fast efficiently and fast, you will need to know how to correctly place towers and power lines.
+This will save you loads of time: <br>
+1\.
+Draw nodes (A) on towers as you follow the towers.
+This will create a long line of untagged nodes, all connected by a untagged way. <br>
+2\.
+Click on the way, and select power line to tag it. <br>
+3\.
+Then press on the way again, and control+F to open up search.
+Then paste in the bar: _child selected type:node AND untagged_
+This will select all untagged nodes of the way. <br>
+4\.
+Then you can tag all the selected nodes as towers in one go. <br>

 ## <div class="tools-header">Downloading transmission data of an area near a border  :inbox_tray:</div>
 <div style="float: right; margin: 5px 0 30px 20px; width: 300px;">
   <img src="../images/alternative_query.png" class="img-border" style="width: 100%;">